 Mostly everything about a guitar in this price range feels premium, and the sound quality and playability is enough to put a smile on any guitarist’s face.
 You also start to find advanced features such as brand-name pickups, active pickups, and EverTune bridges, as well as unique signature models that are too expensive for manufacturers to produce as a budget line.

 Ibanez, Jackson, PRS, and Schecter make some exceptional guitars in this price range, offering good value for money, while you also begin to see some genuine Gibsons and made-in-America Fenders on the market.
 Guitars in this price range should pretty much last you a lifetime, if you look after them.
-The current top 3:

 The Guitar Brands

 From the giants like Fender and Gibson, to smaller brands like PRS and Schecter, there are so many guitar manufacturer out there catering to any style or budget.
 Here are some of the most popular: